Cosmos-it/k8s-commands/README.md

 # k8s-commands

+This is a collection of notes from the internet on how to do things kubernetes

-Most common ways people install Kubernetes
+## Most common ways people install Kubernetes

 - Minikube: For local developement
 - kops and Kubeadm: For clouds and bare metal